JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 #### Launching Webifyer

+Even with Porkbun you can get a quick website now: https://porkbun.com/products/webhosting/articulation?mc_cid=adf0b2f297

+And pretty affordable at ~60$/year.

 One of the skills I enjoy learning more is about photography.

 And one of the of the best decisions I ever had, was to have a [Photo Blog](https://jalcocert.github.io/JAlcocerT/websites-themes-2024/).